by Jeff Scheetz, TrueFire’s Director of Education

 This might seem counterintuitive, but the best thing you can do is book a gig before you are ready.
 NOTHING will make you get ready like knowing you have a gig coming up.
 Even if you are a player who only knows a few chords, plan now that the 3rd week in July you will get up at open mic night at the local coffeehouse and play a song.
 Or that you will go to the local jam for three months without your guitar and see how it works – then on the 4th month you take your guitar and play!
 While it is awesome to work on our playing in our bedrooms and basements, getting up and connecting with other musicians and sharing the gift of music with an audience is like nothing else.
 Make this the year that you get out there and play!

 7. Take Some Guitar Lessons.

 Michael Jordan had a coach.
 Everyone needs a little outside guidance now and then.
 We live in a world where there is more information at our fingertips than in any other time in history.
 And yet often we still wonder what to do next.
 That is because sometimes you can’t see the whole puzzle when you are one of the pieces.
 That is where a little direction can help.
-Whether you take lessons from a local cat, study guitar online, or commit to working through a Study Pack at TrueFire, there is no reason not to learn, learn, learn!
+Whether you take lessons from a local cat, study guitar online, or commit to working through a Learning Path at TrueFire, there is no reason not to learn, learn, learn!
 Make this your best guitar year yet!